Baltimore Green Network

 Click here to view the Green Network Plan.

 Individual section of the plan are available for download here: www.baltimoregreennetwork.com

-The Baltimore Green Network Plan will be a collective vision for Baltimore to revitalize communities by creating an interconnected system of greenspaces throughout the city.
-The planning process will bring together City agencies, residents, neighborhood partners and Baltimore businesses to transform vacant properties into community assets such as recreation areas, trails, and urban gardens.
-By targeting resources towards areas of blight and underinvestment, the Plan will increase opportunity, create safe and healthy spaces, and support economic development.
-The final Plan will be a vision for vibrant green open spaces and corridors connecting the entire city and laying the foundation for the revitalization of some of Baltimore’s most challenged neighborhoods.
+The Baltimore Green Network Plan is a collective vision for the City to strengthen communities by creating an interconnected network of greenspaces throughout the city.
+The planning process has brought together Baltimore City agencies, residents, neighborhood partners and local businesses to transform vacant properties into community assets such as recreation areas, parks, trails, public squares, urban gardens, and farms.
+By targeting resources towards areas of underinvestment, the Plan will help create new safe and healthy spaces, while supporting economic and workforce development.

 In addition, the vision includes a plan to connect the city’s existing parks, water bodies, and natural areas across the whole city with paths for walkers, joggers, and bicyclists.
 These paths will form a network that will provide citizens better access to Baltimore’s park amenities, while also providing a new recreational and non-vehicular transportation network.

 The Department of Planning and Office of Sustainability includes a multi-disciplinary team with partners such as Rails to Trails, Civic Works, Biohabitats, and other local community and regional organizations.
 Following the lead of residents, these partners are using their knowledge of environmental planning, park and open space planning, pedestrian and bicycle planning, land use and real estate analysis, and social equity to create and strengthen the Baltimore’s Green Network.